-The Daylight Sucks cast of characters are individually inspired by an all-star line-up of telenovela and other genre’s stars who have licensed their likenesses for the series.
-The launch issue includes:
+The Daylight Sucks cast of characters are individually inspired by an all-star line-up of telenovela and other genre’s stars who have licensed their likenesses for the series. click site The launch issue includes:

 Alexa Pomales (Grachi, Silvana sin lana) as Esperenza Martinez

 Rahart Adams (Every Witch Way) as Max Alnwick

 Tyler Alvarez (Orange is the New Black; Every Witch Way) as James Alnwick